 ThinkTwit is a highly customisable plugin that can output tweets from multiple users (something that very few other plugins can do successfully), #hashtag or keyword.
 It uses the Twitter Search JSON API v1.1 to access tweets which can be cached.
 It is very simple, yet flexible and easily customised.
 It can be placed on your WordPress page simply through drag and drop on the Widgets interface or through the use of Shortcode or Output Anywhere (PHP function call).
-Updated regularly and now supports i18n!
+Supports i18n!

 Support: http://www.thepicketts.org/thinktwit/ or on Twitter @stephenpickett